churchthemes/widget-importer-exporter/readme.txt

 == Description ==

-Widget Importer & Exporter is useful for moving widgets from one WordPress site to another, backing up widgets and for theme developers to provide users with sample widgets.
-See the [details](https://wpultimate.com/widget-importer-exporter) on WP Ultimate.
+Widget Importer & Exporter is useful for moving widgets from one WordPress site to another, backing up widgets and for theme developers to give users sample widgets.
+See the [details](https://churchthemes.com/plugins/widget-importer-exporter/) on churchthemes.com.

 = Importing =